hailegiorgis16/ETS0607-15/README.md

 The len() function in Python is a built-in function that returns the length (number of items) of an object.
 It works with various data types, such as strings, lists, tuples, dictionaries, sets, and more.
 # str.encode()
 The str.encode() method is used to convert a string into its byte representation using a specific encoding standard, such as UTF-8, ASCII, or others.
 This is particularly useful when you need to work with binary data, send data over a network, or save text in a file with a specific encoding.
+# str.islower()
+The str.islower() method is a built-in string method that checks whether all alphabetic characters in a string are lowercase.
+It returns True if all the alphabetic characters are lowercase and there is at least one alphabetic character in the string; otherwise, it returns False.